-Forty Australian English participants ( $\emptyset$ =25.7 years, SD=7.5 years, 29 female, mostly students at the Western Sydney University) with unimpaired vision participated in the study.
-All of them received a small payment for participation.
+Forty Australian English participants (\emptyset =25.7 years, SD=7.5 years, 29 female, mostly students at the Western Sydney University) with unimpaired vision and hearing took part in the study.
+All of them received a small payment.

 2.1.2.
 Materials